 - loan interest

 - general account surpluses/obligations

 - performance history

 …along with several other items, need to be understood for all products being considered by the policy purchaser; also reviewing illustrations that can generally show the guaranteed and non-guaranteed aspects/projections of a certain type of policy.
 That being the case, it is most prudent to speak to an experienced, knowledgeable professional since the choice made, will have to be lived with for years into the future.

 Filling the hole in a portfolio

 Using permanent cash-value insurance can fill a significant hole in many people’s portfolio.
 Typically, brokers advise clients on investments based on the client’s time horizon for needing to use the money, and risk tolerance.
-Younger investors who want to be aggressive in their investing, may not have any “safe” money sitting on the sidelines, growing at a slower, but more stable pace, and this might prevent them from taking advantage of buying opportunities when the market has a correction, but the only significant money they have, might be tied up in securities that have lost value during the correction.
-But as investors get older, many are advised to put an increasing percentage of their portfolio into bonds, or other fixed income instruments, but this issue here to is still that an investor would still have to liquidate securities to have the cash to take advantage of buying opportunities.
+Younger investors who want to be aggressive in their investing, may not have any “safe” money sitting on the sidelines, growing at a slower, but more stable pace, and this might prevent them from taking advantage of buying opportunities when the market has a correction; but the only significant money they have, might be tied up in securities that have lost value during the correction.
+But as investors get older, many are advised to put an increasing percentage of their portfolio into bonds, or other fixed income instruments, but the issue here is that an investor would still have to liquidate securities to have the cash to take advantage of buying opportunities.